Where Can You Get Quarters

 Today, that Thrifty’s is a CVS.
 It’s still a fantastic place to get quarters.

 If you need quarters, pharmacies like Walgreens, CVS, and Rite-Aid are worth visiting.
 You may not be able to get an entire roll, but you’ll likely get several dollars’ worth.

 Okay, I know I mentioned needing to get quarters for laundry earlier, but laundromats themselves are also a decent place to get quarters.

-If you’re in need of some quick change, go to the local laundromat and use one of their change machines to get the quarters you need.
+If you’re in need of some quick change, go to the local laundromat and use one of their change machines to get what you need.

 If you only need a few dollars’ worth, it’s going to be just fine.
-However, if you need a whole roll of quarters, try a bank or grocery store first.
+However, if you need a whole roll, try a bank or grocery store first.

 6. Gas Stations and Car Washes